Kac–Bernstein theorem

-The Kac–Bernstein theorem is one of the first characterization theorems of mathematical statistics.
-If the random variables $\xi$ and $\eta$ are independent and normally distributed with the same variance, then their sum and difference are also independent.
-The Kac–Bernstein theorem states that the independence of the sum and difference of two independent random variables characterizes the normal distribution (the Gauss distribution).
-This theorem was proved independently by Polish-American mathematician Mark Kac and Soviet mathematician Sergei Bernstein.
+The Kac–Bernstein theorem is one of the earliest and most well-known characterization theorems in mathematical statistics.
+It states that the independence of the sum and difference of two independent random variables characterizes the normal distribution (Gaussian distribution).
+The theorem was proved independently by the Polish-American mathematician Mark Kac and the Soviet mathematician Sergei Bernstein.

-Formulation
+Statement of the theorem

 Let $\xi$ and $\eta$ be independent random variables.
-If $\xi+\eta$ and $\xi-\eta$ are independent then $\xi$ and $\eta$ have normal distributions (the Gaussian distribution).
+If $\xi+\eta$ and $\xi-\eta$ are independent, then $\xi$ and $\eta$ are normally distributed (Gaussian).

-Generalization

-A generalization of the Kac–Bernstein theorem is the Darmois–Skitovich theorem, in which instead of sum and difference linear forms from n independent random variables are considered.
+A generalization of the Kac–Bernstein theorem is the Darmois–Skitovich theorem, in which the normal distribution is characterized by the independence of two linear forms of $n$ independent random variables.